 My notes indicate that about two years ago I watched Ina make this on her show and promptly headed over to Food Network and copied the recipe into my database.
 Don’t know why I haven’t given it a try until now.

 The flavors are exquisite.
 The sweet baked pear topped with the rich pungent port wine sauce, stuffed with blue cheese, a crunch of walnut and a tart craisin, finished with lemon and olive oil, all nestled on a bed of peppery arugula make this a wonderful combination of flavors and a perfect fall salad.
 This recipe has been moved from my “Salads” chapter to my “Fabulous Finds” in my cookbook database.
 Take a look:

-3 oz coarsely crumbled sharp blue cheese such as Stilton
+- 3 ounces sharp blue cheese such as Stilton coarsely crumbled

 It’s What’s For a Fall Salad.